kodaline/tic-cat-toe/README.md

 ```

 When the cat asks you which mark you want to use, "X" or "O", you need to use capital letter, since the code needs to set
-the player's signs, and currently it is hardcoded that way :D
+the player's signs, and currently it is hardcoded that way.

-When the cat asks you who wanna be start, you need to answer with something that contains "me" or "you" :D
+When the cat asks you who wanna start first, you need to answer with something that contains "me" or "you".

-I know, it's bleah but the main reason behind this plugin was to play with the hooks!
+I know, it's ugly but the main reason behind this plugin was mainly to play with the hooks and explore their power!

+Let the hook be with you!